emmanechamkin/CAPP-Win18-Project/README.md

 Census data from IPUMS (ipums.org)

 ## Thank you!
-Anne Rogers and the CS122 staff
+Anne Rogers and the CS122 staff\
+\
+Note: See Read_me folder for project instructions